 - More noise reduction

-- Clearer air in each room
+- Cleaner air in each room

-- Greater Fuel efficiency
+- Greater fuel efficiency

 - Better electricity efficiency

-Variable Speed Motor Cost
+How Much Does a Variable Speed Motor Cost?

-Buy Your System Online and Save
+How to Buy Your System Online and Save